emma-schmidt/DATA310/project2.md

-# Project 2
+# Project 2 - Kenyan DHS Data

-For this project, I downloaded DHS data from Kenya.
-For this project, I am interested in predicting wealth.
+For this project, I am interested in predicting wealth based on DHS data from Kenya.
 Below is a summary of observations as they are distributed across the five wealth categories:

 ![image](https://user-images.githubusercontent.com/78189165/112401182-59acec80-8ce0-11eb-8487-07ff153828bf.png)